-previous college.
-In addition, some students attend preparatory schools, private schools, or training academies - none of which provide accurate information about the family income student to the same degree as a local public school.
+For our distributional analysis, it is also important to match athletes to their specific high school - which for many athletes would provide a better measure of their neighborhood.30 Due to data constraints, matching high schools for athletes is far more difficult than matching to CDP and county.
+For example, the "previous school attended" is most often a high school but at times is a previous college.
+In addition, some students attend preparatory schools, private schools, or training academies, which may be less informative about an athlete's family background.
 Therefore, we only attempt to match athletes to the set of public high schools in the county or counties of their hometown.
 This both improves the match quality and limits our sample to high schools that provide geographic information that is relevant to proxying for family income.
-Our final analysis sample results in 29,556 athletes matched to a CDP/county, with 16,794 of these athletes matched to a public high school.29 More discussion of the matching procedure and details on the match rate can be found in Appendix Section I.
+Our final analysis sample results in 29,556 athletes matched to a CDP/county, with 16,794 of these athletes matched to a public high school.31 More discussion of the matching procedure and details on the match rate can be found in Appendix Section I.

 We use the matched roster data to compute a variety of socioeconomic statistics from the Census.
-Except for the constructed variable of mean household income, all variables come from the 2000 Census SF3 and SF1 files, imputed to 2010 census tract geographies.30 Just 0.7 percent of the observations in the census dataset are missing, which is due to data suppression.
-We then aggregate this tract-level census data to the school level using a school catchment area to tract crosswalk described below.31
+Except for the constructed variable of mean household income, all variables come from the 2000 Census SF3 and SF1 files, imputed to 2010 census tract geographies.32 Just 0.7 percent of the observations in the census dataset are missing, which is due to data suppression.
+We then aggregate this tract-level census data to the school level using a school catchment area to tract crosswalk described below.33